How to Handle Disruptive Behavior

 After Thomas’s refusal to leave the class, Aaliyah could have taken a deep breath and redirected the conversation by saying something like this: “Wow.
 We are all so stressed at this point in the semester, including me!
 I’m glad you want to stay in class so that you can benefit from the review.
 I want to make sure that everyone gets what they need from this, so let’s see if we can work together to finish the review.”

-You can also invite any students who were involved in disruptive behavior to stay after class for a moment so that you can make an appointment.
+You can also invite any students who were involved in disruptive behavior to stay after class for a moment so that you can make an appointment to talk with them later.
 This allows you to address the situation that occurred in class individually with those students when they aren’t in a position where they feel the need to save face in front of their peers.

 Create a Classroom Environment that Discourages Disruptive Behavior